Toyohara Kunichika: Artist on the cusp of a new era

 Kunichika often portrayed beautiful women (bijinga), but his finest works are considered to have been bust, half- and three-quarter length, and close-up or "large-head" portraits of actors, and triptychs that presented "wide-screen" views of plays and popular stories.

 Although Kunichika's Meiji-era works remained rooted in the traditions of his teachers, he made an effort to incorporate references to modern technology.
 In 1869 he did a series jointly with Yoshitoshi, a more "modern" artist in the sense that he depicted faces realistically.
 In addition, Kunichika experimented with "Western" vanishing point perspective.

-Toyohara Kunichika: Spring outing in a villa (c.
+Triptych by Toyohara Kunichika: Spring outing in a villa (c.
 1862).
 Illustrates the artist's use of vanishing point perspective.

 The press affirmed that Kunichika's success continued into the Meiji era.
 In July 1874, the magazine Shinbun hentai said that: "Color woodcuts are one of the specialties of Tokyo, and that Kyôsai, Yoshitoshi, Yoshiiku, Kunichika, and Ginkô are the experts in this area."
 In September 1874 The same journal held that: "The masters of Ukiyoe: Yoshiiku, Kunichika and Yoshitoshi.
 They are the most popular Ukiyo-e artists."
 In 1890, the book Tôkyô meishô doku annai (Famous Views of Tokyo), under the heading of woodblock artist, gave as examples Kunichika, Kunisada, Yoshiiku, and Yoshitoshi.
 In November 1890 a reporter for the newspaper Yomiuri Shimbun wrote about the specializations of artists of the Utagawa school: "Yoshitoshi was the specialist for warrior prints, Kunichika the woodblock artist known for portraits of actors, and Chikanobu for court ladies."

 Contemporary observers noted Kunichika's skillful use of color in his actor prints, but he was also criticized for his choices.
 Unlike most artists of the period, he made use of strong reds and dark purples, often as background colors, rather than the softer colors that had previously been used.
 These new colors were made of aniline dyes imported in the Meiji period from Germany.
 (For the Japanese the color red meant progress and enlightenment in the new era of Western-style progress.)

 Toyohara Kunichika: Kawarazaki Gonnosuke as Daroku (c.
 1869).
 Illustrates "big head" portraiture and use of strong aniline reds and purples.
 Deep red make-up indicates anger, obstinacy, indignation, forcefulness.

 Like most artists of his era and genre, Kunichika created many series of prints, including: Yoshiwara beauties compared with thirty-six poems; Thirty-two fashionable physiognomies; Sixteen Musashi parodying modern customs; Thirty-six good and evil beauties; Thirty-six modern restaurants; Mirror of the flowering of manners and customs; Fifty-four modern feelings matched with chapters of The Tale of Genji; Scenes of the twenty-four hours parodied; Actors in theatrical hits as great heroes in robber plays; Eight views of bandits parodied.